Beating Heart Mitral Valve Repair System

 She is passionate about education and excellence in echocardiography and advanced imaging techniques - as well as advanced perioperative/intensive care transesophageal echocardiography; Echo guidance for mitral valve clipping & tricuspid valve clipping; Harpoon beating heart mitral valve repair; TAVI transcatheter aortic valve implantation.

-Dr Nikolas Bonaros is a senior consultant at Innsbruck University Hospital and an Associate Professor of Cardiac Surgery at the Medical University of Innsbruck.
+Prof Dr Nikolas Bonaros is a senior consultant at Innsbruck University Hospital and an Associate Professor of Cardiac Surgery at the Medical University of Innsbruck.

 His main interests are totally endoscopic and minimally invasive coronary and valve procedures including robotics and 3D visualization.
 He is director of an interdisciplinary program for transcatheter aortic and mitral valve interventions in Innsbruck.
 He has participated in several multicenter trials on coronary surgery, hybrid coronary revascularization and transcatheter valve interventions.
 His experimental interests focus on stem cell therapy and myocardial regeneration as well as on imaging techniques to facilitate minimally invasive procedures.

-Prof. Andreas Liebold, MD is a Director, Dept. of Cardiothoracic and Vascular Surgery, Ulm University, Ulm, Germany.
+Prof Dr Andreas Liebold, MD is a Director, Dept. of Cardiothoracic and Vascular Surgery, Ulm University, Ulm, Germany.
 He attended Medical school in Leipzig, Cardiothoracic surgery training in Bad Neustadt and Regensburg, as well as Academic visits to Chicago, London, Paris, Strasbourg.
 His former positions include Head, Div. of Minimal Invasive Cardiac Surgery and Vice Chair Dept. of Cardiac Surgery, University of Rostock, Germany.

 His key interests include Minimal invasive cardiac surgery, endoscopic mitral valve surgery.
 PI on SECRET Trial (Safety and Efficacy of Endoaortic Balloon Occlusion as Compared to Transthoracic Clamping for Minimally Invasive Mitral Valve Surgery).

-Professor Marta Sitges is a senior consultant non-invasive cardiologist at the Cardiovascular Institute in Hospital Clinic and Professor of Medicine at the University of Barcelona.
+Dr Marta Sitges is a senior consultant non-invasive cardiologist at the Cardiovascular Institute in Hospital Clinic and Professor of Medicine at the University of Barcelona.
 She has also been the Director of the Cardiovascular Institute since October 2015.

 Her main clinical practice is related to clinical and interventional echocardiography, sports cardiology and heart valve disease.
 She has an extensive publication track in these fields with participation in leading National and International meetings, she has received more than 60 peer reviewed grants and directed multiple MD and PhD thesis.